On UMAP's true loss function: UMAP's sampling strategy and effective loss function

 Another effect of the negative sampling is that in general the expected gradient~\eqref{eq:exp_UMAP_grad_no_push_tail} does not correspond to any loss function, see Appendix~\ref{app:no_obj_function}.
 We remedy this by additionally pushing the embedding of a negative sample $i$ away from the embedding $e_j$, whenever $i$ was sampled as negative sample to some edge $jk$, see line~\ref{algline:push_tail} in Algorithm~\ref{alg:npUMAP_sample}.
 This yields the following gradient at epoch $t$

 corresponding to a loss in epoch $t$ of

 Using the symmetry of $\mu_{ij}$, $\mathcal{L}^a_{ij}$ and $\mathcal{L}^r_{ij}$ in $i$ and $j$, we compute the effective loss

-In fact, pushing also the negative samples does not affect the behavior of UMAP qualitatively, at least not for the worse, see for instance Figures~\ref{fig:toy_ring_push_tail} and~\ref{fig:c_elegans_perturbed_push_tail}\footnote{In fact, the Parametric version of UMAP~\cite{sainburg2020parametric} does include the update of negative samples.}.
-In this light, we can treat $\tilde{\mathcal{L}}$ as the effective objective function that is optimized via SGD by UMAP's optimization procedure.
-If differs by UMAP's loss function~\eqref{eq:UMAP_obj_embd}, by having a drastically reduced repulsive weight of $\frac{(d_i+d_j)m}{2n}$ instead of $1- \mu_{ij}$.
+In fact, pushing also the negative samples does not affect the behavior of UMAP qualitatively, see for instance Figures~\ref{fig:toy_ring_push_tail} and~\ref{fig:c_elegans_perturbed_push_tail}.\footnote{In fact, the parametric version of UMAP~\cite{sainburg2020parametric} does include the update of negative samples.} In this light, we can treat $\tilde{\mathcal{L}}$ as the effective objective function that is optimized via SGD by UMAP's optimization procedure.
+It differs from UMAP's loss function~\eqref{eq:UMAP_obj_embd}, by having a drastically reduced repulsive weight of $\frac{(d_i+d_j)m}{2n}$ instead of $1- \mu_{ij}$.